 Stone and Granite Fabrication

 Stone fabricators can help you with these choices, but all of these decisions are made before the fabrication process itself.
 Fabrication involves making a final inspection for stone flaws, including blemishes, fissures, seams, and scratches.
 The slab is laid out to ensure the best appearance of both color and vein texture.
 Then, the stone is cut to approximately 1/16 of an inch of its final thickness.
 Edging and any special scribing will further shape the stone.
 Support rods and drain boards that the slab may require are installed next.
 A multi-step process involving ever-increasing grit polish is used to smooth the stone surface; finally, your stone is washed, dried, and the sealer base coat is applied.
 All of this typically occurs off the job-site so the stone is ready to be installed when it reaches your home.

 Finding and Choosing a Stone Fabricator

 This is the easy part.
 We can find and match you with stone and granite fabricators in your area.
-Our background and quality control checks help ensure you find a quality stone fabricator.
 Whenever available, we’ll match you with multiple contractors.
 You should always talk to multiple contractors for any home improvement project and considering the delicate and important work a stone/granite fabricator does, this is especially true for these contractors.
 We have contractor profiles for each company we match you with, allowing you to search their ratings, reviews, and service information.